alexmueller07/niedenthal-person-perception-study-app/README.md

 ```

 That's everything.
 If anything acts weird, screenshot it and text or email me
-and I'll sort it out fast.
+and I'll sort it out.

 — Alex